 Expressed in general terms, federal law requires broker/dealers to:

 - Maintain accurate records of securities and monies they hold for each customer.

 - Promptly take possession and control of securities purchased and hold customer securities identified as such in approved locations.

 - Make weekly computations of customer money balances and cash representing any customer securities not actually in possession and to deposit any such balances in bank accounts identified as being for the benefit of customers.

 The law permits customer cash balances to be used to finance fully collateralized margin loans.
 Both Hilltop Securities, Inc. and Lombard Securities Incorporated are subject to periodic reviews by regulatory organizations, including the New York Stock Exchange (in the case of Hilltop), the Financial Industry Regulatory Authority, and the Securities and Exchange Commission.
 Both SWST and Lombard make a diligent efforts to comply with all securities laws, including those designed to safeguard customer assets.

-Our Relationship with Hilltop Securities (formerly Hilltop Securities)
+Our Relationship with Hilltop Securities (formerly Southwest Securities)

 Every independent investment broker and financial advisor needs not only a “broker-dealer” but also a “clearing firm.”

 The role of a broker-dealer, such as Lombard Securities, is primarily: